koreaneggroll/SOL-System-Shell/README.md

   <br/>
   <br/>

-  Bear shell is a shell designed for linux written in C++
+  SOL_System shell is a shell designed for linux written in C++